Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Conclusion and perspectives

-Datasets on blazar flares presently available with simultaneous X-ray and VHE observations with good time coverage are still very rare, and significant time delays or accurate hysteresis patterns at VHE are still difficult to obtain even for exceptional events \citep[see e.g.][]{Abramowski2012}.
-However, observations at lower energies, particularly in X-rays, suggest that a majority of blazar flares tend to be in the cooling-driven regime with a decreasing trend of intrinsic delays at high fluxes \citep{Hyst_obs1,Model4,Hyst_obs2,Hyst_obs3,Hyst_mod,Abe2023}, while a few cases are also observed in the acceleration-driven regime with an intrinsic delay increasing trend \citep{Ravasio2004,Aharonian2009}.
+Datasets on blazar flares presently available with simultaneous X-ray and VHE observations with good time coverage are still very rare, and significant time delays or accurate hysteresis patterns at VHE are still difficult to obtain, even for exceptional events \citep[see e.g.][]{Abramowski2012}.
+However, observations at lower energies, particularly in X-rays, suggest that the majority of blazar flares tend to be in the cooling-driven regime with a decreasing trend of intrinsic delays at high fluxes \citep{Hyst_obs1,Model4,Hyst_obs2,Hyst_obs3,Hyst_mod,Abe2023}, while a few cases are also observed in the acceleration-driven regime with an intrinsic delay increasing trend \citep{Ravasio2004,Aharonian2009}.
 Since observational constraints are very stringent on superluminal LIV effects \citep[see e.g.][]{lhaaso2021, COST}, it is fair to restrict the present discussion to subluminal effects.
-The latter would oppose to the intrinsic trend of the cooling-driven family of flares and tend to suppress the time delays observed at VHE or send them towards the increasing trend.
-In such a case, analysis of simultaneous data in X-rays and gamma-rays could lead to the detection of a clockwise (respectively counter-clockwise) orientation of the hysteresis pattern in X-rays (respectively VHE gamma-rays) and the measurement of large Euclidean distances, which would provide prime clues for a LIV signal.
+The latter would be opposite to the intrinsic trend of the cooling-driven family of flares and would tend to suppress the time delays observed at VHE or send them towards the increasing trend.
+In this case, an analysis of simultaneous data in X-rays and gamma-rays could lead to the detection of a clockwise (respectively anticlockwise) orientation of the hysteresis pattern in X-rays (respectively VHE gamma-rays) and the measurement of large Euclidean distances, which would provide prime clues for a LIV signal.